xtompie/typed/README.md

-# Typed - Primitive as Typed Object
+# Typed - Primitives as Typed Objects

 Library that maps pritmitve types into typed objects.
 Can be used to maps request/input into objects of defined classes.